Swordfish: Notable incidents

-In 2007, a fisherman died after being attacked by a swordfish which pierced his eye and its bill penetrated into the man's skull.
+In 2007, a fisherman died after trying to catch a swordfish, which pierced his eye, and its bill penetrated the man's skull.

-In 2024, Giulia Manfrini, an Italian surfer died in a rare incident after being struck by a swordfish while surfing off the coast of West Sumatra, Indonesia.
+In 2024, Giulia Manfrini, an Italian surfer, died in a rare incident after being struck by a swordfish while surfing off the coast of West Sumatra, Indonesia.

 In culture

 The swordfish (Xiphias) has been used by astronomers as another name for the constellation of Dorado.

 "Swordfish" is used as a password in the 1932 Marx Brothers film Horse Feathers.
-It has since appeared as a password in many films, television series, books, and videogames.
+It has since appeared as a password in many films, television series, books, and video games.